 Currently, collective bargaining agreements cover approximately 3.3 percent of Northrop Grumman employees.
 At Northrop Grumman facilities, our employees are free to exercise their rights of freedom of association and collective bargaining.

 Create an inclusive work environment that fosters creativity, innovation and colleague engagement and increases the number of underrepresented women and People of Color in leadership positions.

-In 2016, we completed year two of our five-year diversity plan with modest growth in almost all areas.
-Female leaders increased from 24.5 percent in 2015 to 25.2 percent in 2016.
-People of Color in leadership increased from 21 percent in 2015 to 23.1 percent in 2016.
+In 2017, we completed year three of our five-year diversity plan with growth in almost all areas.
+Female leaders increased from 25.2 percent in 2016 to 26.3 percent in 2017.
+People of Color in leadership increased from 23.7 percent in 2016 to 25.2 percent.

-In 2016, more than 50 percent of college hires were diverse or female candidates, strengthening our future leaders' pipeline.
-Our overall representation for People with Disabilities increased from 5.4 percent in 2015 to 6.0 percent in 2016.
-Of all hires, People with Disabilities comprised 9.5 percent in 2016 and veterans 24.3 percent.
+In 2017, more than 50 percent of college hires were diverse, strengthening our future leaders' pipeline.
+Our overall representation for People with Disabilities increased from 6 percent in 2016 to 7.1 percent in 2017.
+Of all hires, People with Disabilities comprised 10.8 percent in 2017 and veterans 24.6 percent.

-In 2016, we participated in 12 diversity conferences to recruit new diverse employees and develop talent.
-We won awards from various LGBT organizations and were named a top company for executive women.
+In 2017, we participated in almost a dozen diversity conferences to recruit new employees and develop talent.
+We won awards and were recognized by more than 25 organizations, including those representing LGBT, veterans, People of Color, executive women and People with Disabilities.
 We achieved a perfect 100 point rating on the Disability Equality Index Best Places to Work for Individuals with Disabilities.
-To strengthen our partnerships, senior leaders spoke at conferences such as Women in National Security Careers and the Women in Leadership and Business Summit, held in the United Arab Emirates.
+To strengthen our partnerships, senior leaders spoke at conferences such as Out & Equal, the Society of Asian Scientists and Engineers, the Society of Women Engineers and the U.S. Business Leadership Network.